 Leftover Salade Nicoise

 This salad is made from leftover salmon or shrimp, and whatever raw, grilled, or blanched vegetables you have on hand.
-The beauty is, it doesn't matter if you have two shrimp or 10, or half an avocado or two.
+The beauty of this salad is that it doesn't matter if you have two shrimp or 10, half an avocado or two.
 Use what you have—the more varied it is in color and texture, the more impressive it will look.

 Grilled Chicken Cobb Salad